tanishqkolhatkar93/Career_Craft_AI/README.md

-# 🚀 CareerCraft AI — Your End-to-End AI Career Copilot
+# 🚀 CareerCraft AI — End-to-End AI Career Copilot

 > 🧠 Empowering students and jobseekers with ATS-optimized resumes, intelligent job matching, and AI-driven interview preparation — all in one platform.